 - Also look at the fluid color—it should be a bright red; smell—it should not smell burnt; and consistency—the fluid should be clear of any contaminants.

-What Type of Transmission Fluid Should You Use?
+Which Type of Transmission Fluid Should You Use?

 There are two primary types of transmission fluid, automatic and manual.
 Automatic transmission fluid (ATF) is used in all cars that have automatic transmissions and in certain modern manual transmission cars.
 Manual transmission oil is the fluid used in some manual cars; it is never used in automatic transmission vehicles.
 In some cases gear oil is used within manual transmissions.